hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 ### Create metadata

-We will want to create a dataframe with all of the sample-level metadata, this will be used during the aggregation step but aso later with differential expression analysis.
+We will want to create a dataframe with all of the sample-level metadata, this will be used during the aggregation step but also later with differential expression analysis.

 > _**NOTE:** Other relevant metadata for a pseudobulk differential expression analysis include information about the individuals that will be contrasted (age, sex, clinical presentation, etc.).
 The more information you can collect about your study samples, the better!_